 8. Bring in support when you need it

 Instead of recruiting permanent staff with all the costs that entails, consider outsourcing some tasks to a virtual assistant.
-Advantages include access to administrative, secretarial, bookkeeping, sales and marketing support on a pay-as-you-go basis for as little as an hour a week.
+Advantages include access to virtual administration, secretarial, sales, marketing and bookkeeping help on a pay-as-you-go basis for as little as an hour a week.
 Keep your costs down but your business performance up.

 9. Retain your clients

 Whilst it’s always great to acquire new clients for your business, it’s important that you work hard to retain and bring added value to the clients you already have.
 Look after these clients and they are more likely to bring you repeat business, or to refer you to others.
 Run a reward or loyalty programme, offer special discounts or give them pre-launch access to new products, for example.